santifo/Helminth_Bioinformatics_2025/course_manuals_2023/module_1_WBP1/module_1_WBP1.md

 A fast way to find out about the function of a gene’s product is to see which **Gene Ontology** (GO) terms have been associated with it.
 GO is a project that seeks to describe complex biology in a logical, hierarchical and computer-processable way.
 It is a controlled vocabulary, whereby proteins are associated with GO terms that describe their function.
 There are three aspects to GO: Cellular Component, Molecular Function and Biological Process.
 Cellular Component GO terms describe where a protein is localised (in the membrane, extracellular, in the nucleus etc).
 Molecular Function GO terms describe the biochemical activity of the protein.
 Biological Process GO terms describe the pathways and broader processes that the protein contributes to.

-1. Click the “Gene:inx” tab at the top of the page to return to the main gene page, then select "Biological process" and/or “Cellular component” from the Gene Ontology section of the navigation menu.
+1. Click the “Gene:inx” tab at the top of the page to return to the main gene page, then select "Biological process" and/or “Cellular component” from the Gene Ontology section of the left navigation menu.

 ![](figures/figure_3.12b.png)